masak/strangelyconsistent-blog-posts/how-can-we-scale-kindness.markdown

 What can we do to make sure it does, when a critical mass is reached and people start pouring in?
 I don't know.
 [Paul Graham](http://www.paulgraham.com/hackernews.html) has some interesting ideas, which seem to boil down to "expect courtesy".
 Larry Wall recently [intervened](http://www.nntp.perl.org/group/perl.perl6.language/2009/05/msg31897.html) in an email discussion which threatened to develop trenches.

 The Perl 6 community is not having the discussion that the Rail's community is having right now about offensiveness, manners, and a macho attitude... because we're not big enough to have that problem.
-I believe that the community as a whole is quite open to Perl 6 programmers of both sexes.
+I believe that the community as a whole is quite open to Perl 6 programmers of all sexes.
 I cannot say this with certainty, though, since my perspective is limited to that of a man's.

 We're still small, and as we grow we have excellent opportunity to keep the community open, inclusive and accepting.
 How do we do that?